wadewooldridge/coin_calculator/README.md

 result circle.
 I didn't want to modify the sizes of these from the original spec, so I made the background color light gray, so the overflow can at least be seen.
+- Per discussion with NCsort, added an optimization to not use "var" to declare variables inside the triple-loop, and declare them all beforehand.
+This only made about a 1% improvement, but I left it in.